William Johnson (judge)

 William Johnson Jr. (December 27, 1771 - August 4, 1834) was an American attorney, state legislator, and jurist who served as an Associate Justice of the Supreme Court of the United States from 1804 until his death in 1834.
 When he was 32 years old, Johnson was appointed to the Supreme Court by President Thomas Jefferson.
 He was the first Jeffersonian Republican member of the Court as well as the second Justice from the state of South Carolina.
 During his tenure, Johnson restored the act of delivering seriatim opinions.
 He wrote about half of the dissents during the Marshall Court, leading historians to nickname him the "first dissenter".

 Johnson wrote the majority opinion for two major cases (including United States v.
 Hudson) and hundreds of majority opinions in minor admiralty, land, and insurance cases.
 He supported a strong federal government in economic matters, leading him to join the majority in cases such as McCulloch v.
 Maryland, Gibbons v.
 Ogden, and Fletcher v.
-Peck to the dismay of Jefferson and other Republicans.
+Peck, to the dismay of Jefferson and other Republicans.

 Johnson's strong federalist opinions while sitting as a circuit justice for the District of South Carolina made him a social pariah in his home state.
 In 1834, he moved to Brooklyn, New York, where he died later that year from surgery complications.
 Like most justices on the Marshall Court, Johnson's contributions to the law were overshadowed by Chief Justice John Marshall.
-Beginning in the 1950s and 1960s, Johnson's jurisprudence became a topic of limited scholarship.
+Beginning in the 1950s and 1960s, Johnson's jurisprudence became a topic of some scholarship.

 Early life

-Johnson was born in St. James Goose Creek Parish (now part of Berkeley County, South Carolina) to William Johnson Sr., a blacksmith who moved to South Carolina from New York, and Sarah (née Nightingale) Johnson.
+Johnson was born in St. James Goose Creek Parish (now part of Berkeley County, South Carolina) to William Johnson Sr., a blacksmith who had moved to South Carolina from New York, and Sarah Johnson (née Nightingale).
 Both of his parents were supporters of the American Revolution.
 During the Revolution, Johnson Sr. was considered by British authorities to be "one of the most dangerous and important of the rebels."
 He led Charleston revolutionaries alongside Christopher Gadsden and was the originator of Charleston's Liberty Tree.
 Following the siege of Charleston, both Johnson Sr. and Gadsden were imprisoned in St. Augustine, Florida by British commander Sir Henry Clinton.
 Johnson Jr., alongside his brother and mother (who was also a revolutionary), subsequently fled to New York City, where they lived for the remainder of the Revolution.
 Following the war, Johnson Sr. was a representative for Charleston in the South Carolina General Assembly.

 Johnson was fourteen in the summer of 1787 when delegates met at the Constitutional Convention.
 According to one Supreme Court historian, "nothing shaped Johnson’s habits of mind more powerfully than the experience of revolution."